Boost Student Engagement With Service LearningFeb 09, 2023

-But then I invited a guest speaker to my class who was formerly a refugee from Rwanda.
-She shared how she lost her entire family in the Rwandan genocide and was forced to live in a refugee camp for 17 years with no running water or electricity, until one day she was put on an airplane, without the slightest clue where it would land, ended up in Grand Rapids, Michigan—- in January.
+I once invited a refugee from Rwanda to be a guest speaker for my class.
+She shared how she lost her entire family in the Rwandan genocide and was forced to live in a refugee camp for 17 years with no running water or electricity.
+One day she was put on an airplane, without the slightest clue where it would land, and ended up in Grand Rapids, Michigan in January.

 This woman didn’t know how to dress for cold weather; she didn’t know how to use simple household appliances.
 She was told by a social worker to get on a thing called a bus to go to a thing called a library, to use a thing called a computer to get a thing called a job.
 She said the first time she got on a city bus, she didn’t know how to signal she needed to get off, and so was stuck on the bus for 8 hours until the driver made her get off at the end of the route.

 Much of her assimilation was an intense struggle, and my students were learning about this struggle for the first time.
 Naturally, they wanted to do something about it.

 For the next month, while my students learned about the Industrial Revolution and concepts like modernity, they created tools to help refugees better assimilate into our city.
 They made flash cards for how to use household appliances and had them translated into Swahili.
 One group created a cookbook for simple dinner ideas.
 Another group made a how-to video for the city bus.
 At the end of the project, the students presented these tools to an actual group of social workers and refugees, who are now using them in their agency to this day.

 The students were successfully collaborating to achieve a common goal.
 Students were learning how to present and publicly speak so that the professional panel would accept the products they created.
 They were solving problems and being forced to think outside of the box.